alilee/arm-rust-clust/readme.md

 ## Updating Rust

 You need a libcore for your target architecture in the right place under rustc's sysroot (until multirust includes support for [cross-compilation](https://github.com/brson/multirust/pull/112).
 The makefile achieves this by using a git submodule holding rust.
-When you want to update rust, it also checks out the corresponding build of libcore which is used to build libcore.
+When you want to update rust, it also checks out the corresponding commit of libcore which is used to build libcore.

     $ make update-rust

+## Build kernel

+    make